Ask The Expert! Q&A with The Greatest Minds at DRMG

 Why should the writers, or designers or anyone else involved in the creative process care about the response rate?

 That’s an excellent question.
 The staff that we have here have been handpicked and trained over numerous years to be message creation specialists.
 There is no “Coupon U Design School”.
 There is no subset at Sheridan College or any other design college on how to design direct impact advertising.
 In fact, it’s almost the opposite.
 There is a lot of very fantastic focus put on designing big brand style ads like for the big car dealerships and for GM, they come up with a nice over-reaching brand idea.
 The type of advertising that we’re looking for is very specific.
 We want a high impact, a high overt or subvert call to action being built into the ad that says, “Hey!
 Pick up the phone and call now.”
 Whether screaming that, “This coupon is good for the next 96 hours!”
 Or being a little bit coyer about it stating, “Hey, this offer is valid for the first hundred customers.”
 Or very specific, “This offer expires in 4 weeks.”
 Or very generic, “Hey, we’re having an anniversary sale.
-Come on up for picnic and hotdogs this weekend.”
-It all depends on what our customer needs are, but we have designed tens of thousands of category specific ads, and have proven design templates that stretch back over the last 18 years that are specific for each category, that even a newer designer working here can take it look a look, can examine the different ads that had succeeded in this brand category over the last decade and analyze; What is the headline?
+Come on up for a picnic and hotdogs this weekend.”
+It all depends on what our customer needs are, but we have designed tens of thousands of category-specific ads, and have proven design templates that stretch back over the last 18 years that are specific for each category, that even a newer designer working here can take it to look a look, can examine the different ads that had succeeded in this brand category over the last decade and analyze; What is the headline?
 What’s the common theme?
 What’s the common call to action?
 That we can pinpoint in a way to do proper advertising.
 So in that, they do care because the more return that we can get a customer, the more customer is in our 80% repeat advertising category, the more staff that we have to hire.
-We are one of the largest employers of graphic designers and customer service representatives working in advertising field in Canada.
+We are one of the largest employers of graphic designers and customer service representatives working in the advertising field in Canada.

 Stay tuned for more ‘Ask The Expert’ sessions with direct marketing specialist Dave Vander Ploeg!
 Please email any questions you have about direct marketing and shared media products.
 We are your message specialists and will stop at nothing to help your small business grow.